 Losing weight safely means balancing protein, fat, and carbohydrate with every meal and snack.
 You'll feel fuller longer as your body takes its time digesting the food.
 There is no perfect method for weight loss, but it helps to have a guide.
-Choose foods from Canada's Food Guide, including vegetables and fruits, grain products, milk and alternatives, and meat and alternatives.
+Choose foods from Canada's Food Guide, including vegetables and fruits, whole grain foods, and protein foods.
+Make water your drink of choice.

 - Limit fat intake to no more than 20% to 35% of your total calorie intake.
 For a person following a 1,800-calorie diet, this means eating no more than 40 to 70 grams of fat each day.

-- Choose healthy sources of carbohydrates, such as whole grains, whole fruits, and vegetables.
+- Choose healthy sources of carbohydrates, such as whole grain foods, vegetables, and fruits.
 About 45% to 65% of your total calorie intake should come from carbohydrate.
 For someone following a 1,800-calorie diet, this means eating about 200 to 300 grams of carbohydrate each day.

 - Get enough fibre each day.
 Include 25 to 38 grams of fibre a day.